SeismicData/ASDF_definition/technical_details.rst

 The Time Datatype
 ^^^^^^^^^^^^^^^^^

-The only slightly more complex data type in SDF is the time data type.
+The only slightly more complex data type in ASDF is the time data type.
 Experience has shown that the available time resolution in preexisting data formats is not fine enough for some applications like megahertz vibration experiments.
-Although the aim of the SDF format is to be as simplistic as possible this slight complication is justified in the authors eyes making the file format suitable for a whole new range of applications.
+Although the aim of the ASDF format is to be as simplistic as possible this slight complication is justified in the authors eyes making the file format suitable for a whole new range of applications.